Multi-tracer power spectra and bispectra: Formalism: Fisher information on

 \subsection{\underline{$\sigma(\fnl)(z)$: benchmark case}}

-\autoref{fig:cumsigfnl_Euclid_DESI_ELG} presents the conditional errors on $\fnl$ as a function of redshift in the benchmark case, for the two nominal tracers as well as their multi-tracer, using power spectrum and bispectrum.
-For both correlators, the multi-tracer delivers an overall improvement relative to each single-tracer survey.
+\cref{fig:cumsigfnl_Euclid_DESI_ELG} presents the relative change in the conditional $\fnl$ errors from the multi-tracer approach with respect to the two nominal single-tracers $t$ and $t'$, as a function of redshift.
+The results are for three types of PNG, i.e.\ local, equilateral and orthogonal, using the power spectrum and bispectrum.
+For both correlators, the multi-tracer delivers a noticeable overall improvement relative to each single-tracer survey.

-In the case of local PNG, the multi-tracer power spectrum improvement is significant across the redshift range, while for the bispectrum, this applies only in the low-redshift bins.
-However, the multi-tracer precision on $\fnll$ is effectively the same for $P^{\rm MT}$ and $B^{\rm MT}$.
+In the case of local PNG, the multi-tracer power spectrum improvement over the $\fnl$ errors from a single tracer is significant -- well above $30\%$ across the redshift range.
+For the bispectrum, this applies only in the low-redshift bins of tracer $t$, while for tracer $t'$ the gain is more modest.
+However, the overall enhancement of the bispectrum multi-tracer approach is still important and in the range $20-30\%$.

-For orthogonal PNG, the improvement from the multi-tracer is significantly more for $P^{\rm MT}$ than for $B^{\rm MT}$.
-Note that the performances of the single tracers $t$ and $t'$ are opposite to the local case. \Cref{eq:analytic_PS_ST} shows that the single-tracer conditional error from the power spectrum on $\fnl$ is parametrically determined by $b_1,b_\Psi$ and $P_\varepsilon$.
-Numerical tests and the analytic results show the constraints are more sensitive to the values of $b_\Psi$ and in particular for the case where $b_\Psi^I \gg b_1^I$.
-For the local case $b_\Psi^{t'} > b_\Psi^{t}$ and hence we see that tracer $t$ outperforms the constraints from $t'$, for both correlators.
-On the other hand, for orthogonal PNG, due to the nature of this shape (see \cite{Desjacques2016} for a discussion) $b_\Psi^{t} > b_\Psi^{t'}$, leading to an opposite behaviour with respect to the local PNG.
+For orthogonal PNG, the improvement from the multi-tracer with respect to tracer $t'$ is equivalent for both correlators ($\sim70\%$), while regarding tracer $t$ it is significantly more for $P^{\rm MT}$ than for $B^{\rm MT}$.
+Note that the performances of the single tracers $t$ and $t'$ are opposite to the local case. \cref{eq:analytic_PS_ST} shows that the single-tracer conditional error from the power spectrum on $\fnl$ is parametrically determined by $b_1,b_\Psi$ and $P_\varepsilon$.
+Numerical tests and the analytic results show that the constraints are more sensitive to the values of $b_\Psi$, in particular for the case where $b_\Psi^I \gg b_1^I$.
+For the local case, $b_\Psi^{t'} > b_\Psi^{t}$ and hence we see that tracer $t$ outperforms the constraints from $t'$, for both correlators.
+On the other hand, for orthogonal PNG, due to the nature of this shape (see \cite{Desjacques2016} for a discussion), $b_\Psi^{t} > b_\Psi^{t'}$, leading to an opposite behaviour with respect to the local PNG.

-For equilateral PNG, the multi-tracer bispectrum gives only a marginal improvement over the best tracer performance, as in the orthogonal case, while the power spectrum does not provide any constraints on $\fnle$ (see e.g. \cite{Assassi2015}).
+For equilateral PNG, the multi-tracer bispectrum gives only a marginal improvement over the performance of tracer $t$, as in the orthogonal case.
+On the other hand, the gain for tracer $t'$ increases with redshift, reaching a substantial $\sim50\%$.
+Note that the power spectrum does not provide any constraints on $\fnle$ (see e.g.\ \cite{Assassi2015}).

+The attributes of the nominal surveys were selected to produce a large $|b_1^J\,b_\Psi^I-b_1^I\,b_\Psi^J|$.
+The results in \cref{fig:cumsigfnl_Euclid_DESI_ELG} indicate that in the general benchmark case -- namely, with no additional assumptions -- this is enough to achieve a significant gain from the multi-tracer approach in most cases, but for the rest it is insufficient.